DrGFreeman/SimpleLED/README.md

 ## Summary

-This library for the Arduino IDE provides different methods for easy control of LED.
+This library for the Arduino IDE provides different methods for easy control of LEDs.

 ## Examples
 Three example sketches are provided with the library: